-Adam graduated with a first class in his BSc degree in Economics in London and enrolled in a PhD programme at Imperial College and completed my doctorate in econometrics.
-After which, he joined FAO as a consultant, specialising in computational aspects of global food security.
+Adam holds a BSc degree in Economics in London and a PhD in econometrics from Imperial College London.
+After graduation, he joined FAO as a consultant, specialising in computational aspects of global food security.
 He has since developed a deep interest in climate change and agriculture, especially on machine-learning for early warning systems in the context of transboundary pest/pathogen detection and control.

 Alexander Müller, Swantje Nilsson, Adam Prakash and Elena Lazutkaite